Tea varieties available in the market

 - Oxidizing – chemical reaction that enables the tea leaves to acquire a brown color and adds flavor and aroma to the finished teas

 We see five broad tea varieties of tea which are white, black, green, oolong and pu’erh.
 Producers manufacture these teas, available in the market, using different combination of steps mentioned above.
-A brief description of each tea variety is given below which you may find helpful.
+Here I am bringing in a brief description of each tea variety which you may find useful.

 It was first developed in the Fujian province in China.
-White tea got its first mention in the Song Dynasty (an era of Chinese history that began in 960 and continued until 1279) document “Treatise on Tea”.
-It is the least processed type among various types of tea.
-Here the leaves and buds are withered and dried under natural sun.
+You will find its first mention in the Song Dynasty (an era of Chinese history that began in 960 and continued until 1279) document “Treatise on Tea”.
+White tea passes through the least number of processes compared to other type of teas we find in the market.
+To make this tea, the tea master withers and then dries the leaves / buds under natural sun.
 Unlike other tea variants, it does not need panning (a light roasting of the leaf before and between rolling).
 Hence it retains its natural taste with no extra flavor that smoke and flame can add.
 Its manufacturing process is very simple – first pluck the fresh tea leaf, then wither and finally dry the leaves.
-This may be by air drying, solar drying or by mechanical drying process.
+We may accomplish the drying either by air or solar or mechanical drying process.

 White tea processing

-It neither goes through rolling nor oxidation process.
+During its manufacturing, white tea does not go through rolling or oxidation process.
 The leaves used in white tea manufacturing plays a crucial role in the quality of the tea.
-They are selected under stringent quality control regime.
+The tea master selects the leaves under stringent quality control regime.
 The young unopened buds with fine silver white hairs gives a whitish appearance to the plant.
-As the name suggests, only these buds are selected for white tea.
-Strict adherence to this norm only can produce a high quality white tea with a greater pekoe value.
+As the name suggests, the tea master selects only these buds for white tea.
+Strict adherence to this norm only can produce a high quality tea with a greater pekoe value.

 In 1876 an English publication first categorized it as a black tea variant.
 The logic behind this was that it did not require cooking like the green tea.
 Cooking or panning in green tea is used to deactivate the external microbes and the internal enzymes in the leaves.